makersacademy/news-summary-challenge/design.md

 > Just in case my laptop breaks
 > I can read the site comfortably on my phone

-As a busy politician
-So I make my news reading more fun
-I can see whizzy animations in the app

 ## Pages

 **GET /articles**